Lexi Bender

-Alexandra "Lexi" Bender (born July 22, 1993) is an American professional ice hockey player for the Boston Pride of the National Women's Hockey League (NWHL).
+Alexandra "Lexi" Bender (born July 22, 1993) is a former American professional ice hockey player for the Boston Pride of the National Women's Hockey League (NWHL).

 Personal life

 During college, Bender played in the NCAA for Boston College in the women's ice hockey team.

 NWHL

 Bender was drafted 15th overall in the 2015 NWHL draft by the Boston Pride.
 In 2016, Bender signed a one-year contract to play for the Boston Pride in the 2016/17 season.
 Bender appeared in all 17 regular season games for the franchise, and two postseason games.

 On May 23, 2017, it was announced that Bender had re-signed to play with the Boston Pride for their 2017/18 season.
 Bender participated in the 3rd NWHL All-Star Game.